Gabby Williams: WNBA

 Williams was drafted 4th overall in the 2018 WNBA draft by the Chicago Sky.

 On May 9, 2021, it was announced that Williams was traded to the Los Angeles Sparks.
 On February 3, 2022, Williams was acquired by the Seattle Storm in a trade that sent Katie Lou Samuelson, and the 9th overall pick in 2022 WNBA draft to the Sparks.
 Williams was a key piece for the 2022 Storm squad, starting in all 36 games during the regular season.
 However, after suffering a concussion while playing with LDLC ASVEL in France, she would miss a significant portion of the beginning of the 2023 season.
 After recovering, she signed a new, rest-of-season contract with the Storm in an announcement made on June 26, 2023.
 On August 8th, 2023, in a match against the Connecticut Sun, Williams would suffer a left foot injury that would end her season.
+On April 12, 2026, it was announced that Williams had joined the Golden State Valkyries on a multi-year contract.

 European career

 In 2018, Williams signed with Dike Basket Napoli of the Italian First Division.
 In January 2019, after week 14, her team withdrew from the championships.
 Williams signed to Spar CityLift Girona in late February 2019 to replace Shay Murphy, who left the team for family reasons and returned to the United States.
 With Girona, she won the 2018–19 Spanish First Division.